-- Allow anchoring to any previous output treestate in the same transaction, rather than just the immediately preceding output treestate. - · Add change history.
+- Allow anchoring to any previous output treestate in the same transaction, rather than just the immediately

+preceding output treestate.

+- Add change history.

-- · Change from truncated BLAKE2b-512 to BLAKE2b-256. - · Clarify endianness, and that uses of BLAKE2b are unkeyed. - Minor correction to what SIGHASH types cover. - Add "as intended for the Zcash release of summer 2016" to title page. - Require PRFaddr to be collision-resistant (see §7.8 Omission in Zerocash security proof on p.
-48). - Add specification of path computation for the incremental Merkle tree. - Add a note in §4.9.1 'Merkle path validity' on p.
-21 about how this condition corresponds to conditions in the Zerocash paper. - · Changes to terminology around keys.
+- · Change from truncated BLAKE2b-512 to BLAKE2b-256. - · Clarify endianness, and that uses of BLAKE2b are unkeyed. - · Minor correction to what SIGHASH types cover. - · Add "as intended for the Zcash release of summer 2016" to title page. - · Require PRF^{addr} to be collision-resistant (see §7.8 'Omission in Zerocash security proof' on p.
+49). - · Add specification of path computation for the incremental Merkle tree. - Add a note in §4.9.1 'Merkle path validity' on p.
+21 about how this condition corresponds to conditions in the Zerocash paper.